This article will cover:

 Q: You mentioned that there are 3 attempts.
 What about expiration, does the verification expire after a certain date after the deposit?

-A: There is no expiration with the micro deposit verification.
-Stripe based its success on the 3 attempts.
-If a customer exceeds this limit, that'd be the time that Stripe will not verify the bank account.
+There is also a limit to the number of times you can enter an incorrect code.
+Stripe allows up to 3 attempts.
+If a customer exceeds this limit, Stripe will not verify the bank account.

 Q: If the micro deposit were sent successfully, will the micro deposit stay on the customer's statement or does it expire and get deleted after a certain period?